hyperhopi/Group6xRicola/README.md

 # About

-Our task was to design and code a webpage that would help Ricola towards the goal they wanted to set achieve internally
+Ricola sustainability project: Design and code
+Little bee goes for a journey to achieve points and learn by solving questions

 https://hyperhopi.github.io/Group6xRicola/